 Grandma Jingles just sent me a small box filled with antique Christmas postcards.
 I might recreate this look with a scalloped cardboard cake board, ribbon and photocopied images of her precious gems.

 I generally save holiday crackers for my New Years Eve table, but they are truly a happy touch.

-Since I had such an enthusiastic response for for my non traditional Thanksgiving table, next Wednesday I will be showcasing Christmas tabletops that include, brown, purple and other outrageous palettes.
+Since I had such an enthusiastic response to my non-traditional Thanksgiving table, next Wednesday I will be showcasing Christmas tabletops that include, brown, purple and other outrageous palettes.

-Do you favor a more traditional look for your table?
+Do you favor a more traditional look at your table?